d5tr/W_MAP/README.md

 # what the tool ?

-* For hacking WI-FI
+* For hacking WI-FI and attack WI-FI
 * Easy to use
-* 8 Options helps you in network penetration testing
+* 9 Options helps you in network penetration testing
+* Spoofing and deauth and Handshake and more ...
 * Please do not use it for anything illegal !

 ![W-MAP](https://github.com/d5tr/W_MAP/blob/main/Photox.png)